 Dash cam captures wrong-way driver's violent collision with CHP vehicle in Sacramento area

-DAVIS — Newly released dash camera footage shows the moment a wrong-way driver crashed into a California Highway Patrol vehicle in the Sacramento area on Wednesday.
+DAVIS — Newly released dash camera footage shows the moment a wrong-way driver, authorities said, intentionally crashed into a California Highway Patrol vehicle in the Sacramento area on Wednesday.

 The wrong-way driver also suffered minor injuries.
-The CHP said the driver was not suspected of a DUI, though, the exact reason for the driver the wrong way was still under investigation.
+The CHP said the driver was not suspected of a DUI but did intentionally crash into the vehicle.
+The driver has since been booked into jail.

 This collision was the second Sacramento-area crash of the day involving a CHP vehicle.
 On Highway 99 in south Sacramento, three vehicles, including a CHP car, were in a crash.
 Minor injuries were reported, but no one was hospitalized in that crash.